ninadingole/iamninad.com/src/posts/how-debezium-kafka-streams-can-help-you-write-cdc-solution.md

 ---
 title: How Debezium Kafka Streams Can Help You Write Cdc Solution
-summary: 'I had worked on multiple applications for enterprises where legacy applications have been migrated on modern technology stack.
+excerpt: 'I had worked on multiple applications for enterprises where legacy applications have been migrated on modern technology stack.
 Starting…'
 date: 2018-05-23
 draft: false
 ## If your image is within the project start the url with `./src/images/`